EliaKobayashi/unit_1-2021/README.md

     game_rating += 1
     goal += 1
 clear()
+# If the game ends in a tie
 if goal == 0:
     penalty1 = validation("The match tied and you have a last minute penalty. \n Type 1 for shooting left.
 Type 2 for shooting right: \n") if penalty1 == 1: